Fair Housing Division

 FAIR HOUSING ENFORCEMENT ORGANIZATIONS IN ILLINOIS

-IDHR offers education and outreach activities for home seekers, landlords, property owners, community organizations, individuals, and groups.
-This includes quarterly compliance trainings and other events located on the Illinois Department of Human Rights Eventbrite webpage.
+IDHR offers education and outreach to home seekers, landlords, property owners, community organizations, individuals, and groups.
+This includes the free, quarterly compliance trainings focused on Basic Fair Housing.
+Click the tab below to learn more.

 CONTACT US